-Identities of products were not disclosed to laboratories performing the testing.
+The identities of the products were not disclosed to the laboratories performing testing.

 - Contain not less than 99.9% of the claimed amount of creatine with the combined weights of creatinine and dicyandiamide found in the product not representing more than 0.1% of the measured amount of the creatine.

 - Contain 100% and no more than 150% of claimed amount of individual and total free form, branched chain amino acids.